While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 How to boost engagement on your Instagram Reels

-While you don’t have to schedule your Reels with Swiss precision, you’ll still want to make sure that your audience is active around the time you post.
-Your audience can’t engage with your content if they’re asleep or at work.
+While you don’t have to schedule your Reels with Swiss precision, you’ll still want to ensure that your audience is active around the time you post.
+Your audience can’t engage with your content while asleep or at work.

-- Track your analytics: As your analytics collects data, you’ll be able to see when your audience is most active and tailor your Reel content according to your audience’s preferences.
+• Track your analytics: As your analytics collects data, you can see when your audience is most active and tailor your Reel content according to your audience’s preferences.

-- Schedule your content: You can’t always be online for the best time to post, but that doesn’t mean you have to miss it.
-Social media schedulers like Loomly enable you to pre-schedule your content so that it goes out at the time you want.
+• Schedule your content: You can only sometimes be online for the best time to post, but that doesn’t mean you have to miss it.
+Social media schedulers like Loomly enable you to pre-schedule your content to go out when you want.

 Here’s how to boost engagement with Instagram Reels for your business and reach more people.